neu-se/CS4530-Fall-2024/Activities/Module14 Activity.md

 You can create a Render.com account [here]([https://](https://dashboard.render.com/register)).
 Clicking on the "GitHub" button and sign up using the **same GitHub account** as the one used to create the GitHub project repository.

 After you register you will be asked to verify your email.
+You might be asked to authorize the Render app for the "neu-cs4530" organization - choose your repository using the "Only select repositories" option, DO NOT choose "All repositories".

 ## Steps